wixtoolset/web/src/Docusaurus/docs/reference/heat/index.md

 In WiX v4, Heat is available in a WiX extension NuGet Package.
 To use Heat to harvest directories, files, or projects:

-1. Add a reference to the `Wixtoolset.Heat` NuGet package.
+1. Add a reference to the [WixToolset.Heat NuGet package](https://www.nuget.org/packages/WixToolset.Heat/).
 2. Add an item group based on the kind of harvesting you want to do in your project:
    - `HarvestDirectory` to harvest files from a directory
    - `HarvestFile` to harvest data from a file